Danny024/BlueRov_ROS2_Gstreamer/README.md

 # BlueRov_ROS2_Gstreamer
-This a C++ ROS2 wrapper that streams images from bluerov2 and publishes it as a compressed images getting images from the blueOS ip address.
+This a C++ ROS2 wrapper that streams images from bluerov2 and publishes it as a compressed images getting images from the blueOS IP address.
 The Gstreamer is a C based light weight image streamer platform that enables fast and efficient streaming of images.